Amazon MQ Service Level Agreement

 This Amazon MQ Service Level Agreement ("SLA") is a policy governing the use of the Amazon MQ Service ("Amazon MQ") and applies separately to each account using Amazon MQ.
 In the event of a conflict between the terms of this SLA and the terms of the AWS Customer Agreement or other agreement with us governing your use of our Services (the “Agreement”), the terms and conditions of this SLA apply, but only to the extent of such conflict.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

-AWS will use commercially reasonable efforts to make Active/Standby Brokers available with a Monthly Uptime Percentage of at least 99.9% during any monthly billing cycle (the "Service Commitment").
-In the event Amazon MQ does not meet the Monthly Uptime Percentage commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each Active/Standby Broker available with a Monthly Uptime Percentage of at least 99.9% during any monthly billing cycle (the "Service Commitment").
+In the event an Active/Standby Broker does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the charges paid by you for the Active/Standby Brokers that did not meet the Monthly Uptime Percentage commitment in a billing cycle in accordance with the schedule below.
+Service Credits are calculated as a percentage of the total charges paid by you for each Active/Standby Broker for the monthly billing cycle in which the Monthly Uptime Percentage fell within the ranges set forth in the table below:

 |Monthly Uptime Percentage||Service Credit Percentage|